securefederatedai/openfl-contrib/research/Sketching-based workflow/README.md

 ## Abstract

 SketchFL is a framework that applies CountSketch-based compression within federated learning using OpenFL.
 By sketching model weights and activations in both forward and backward passes, SketchFL reduces communication bandwidth and computation time.
-We handle fractional compression ratios (q >= 1.0) and support gradient reconstruction via inverse sketching.
+It handles compression ratio `q >= 1.0` and supports gradient reconstruction via inverse sketching.
 Our evaluation on an MNIST classification task with a simple MLP architecture demonstrates that at q = 6, SketchFL maintains over 95% test accuracy while offering substantial speedups.

 ## Sketching Primer